Blasterphantom/RodriguezMAskQuestions/README.md

-Peer review by Daniel Decoiito the app itself works but ther are issues.
-There are a couple of variables that are stated but never use.
-Also the mechanisim to replay the game is a bit faulty, if you type in anything other then yes the game will end.
-You have a no option but it is irellevant.
+Peer review by Daniel Decoiito the app itself works but theer are issues.
+There are a couple of variables that are stated but never used.
+Also the mechanisim to replay the game is a bit faulty, if you type in anything other then "yes" the game will end.
+You have a "no" option but it is irellevant.
 I like the use of interplotion and breaks within the string text.